marberi/100days/README.md

 Spent severl hours preparing a presentation on deep learning for the group in gravitational waves.
 This is a different topic from what I usually work on, but was invited to give a talk.

+# Day 84 [2019-04-11]
+Continued preparing in the morning.
+Actually gave three differnt presentations about neural networks to three different groups.
+These all had a different focus.
+One was an overview of deep learning, one update on a research project and one on what our group is doing.
+When being home I played a bit around trying to install windows, to be able to get access to the unreal marketplace.